 Physician Assistant Program

-Above is the 2014 Master of Physician Assistant Studies class.
-This photo was taken at the White Coat Ceremony on July 12, 2014.
+Above is the 2015 Master of Physician Assistant Studies class.
+This photo was taken shortly before the students completed the program in July 2015.
+At the conclusion of the program, the students participate in a White Coat Ceremony.
 The ceremony is the culminating event to their two year program.
 During this ceremony, the students are "coated" in long white lab coats which they will use when the begin their careers as physician assistants.
+Congratulations!

 The Chatham University Interprofessional Task Force, consisting of Melissa Bednarek (PT), Anthony Goreczny (Counseling Psychology), Susan Hawkins (PA), Mark Hertweck (PA), Jodi Schreiber (OT), and Sue Sterrett (Nursing) had 3 presentations at the International Conference "All Together Better Health 2014" which took place at the University of Pittsburgh in June.